grey1689/litersta/README.md

 The frequency feature is used to locate common words across a selected document set.
 After the removal of stop words, 5000 words with the highest frequencies are collected from each document.
 The frequencies from each document are added, and a report that lists the sum of the frequencies is created.<br>
 <br>
 <b>Security</b><br>
-Litersta runs locally, behind your firewall, to make sure that all data is kept safe and secure.
+Litersta runs locally, behind your firewall, to make sure that all data is kept safe and secure.<br>
 <br>
 <b>Data Stors and Categories</b><br>
 Data stors are created and are linked to categories.
 A data stor may be linked to multiple categories; however, a category will never be linked to multiple data stors.<br>